underscoreio/essential-scala-doodle-case-study/src/pages/animation/background.md

 We can think of a list as representing data in space.
 Different list indices correspond to different locations in the computer's memory.
 What we want is an abstraction that represents data *in time*.
 Indexing in this event stream corresponds to accessing events at different times.
 (We won't actually implement indexing as it would allow time travel, but it provides a useful conceptual model.)

 The next leap is to realise that it's the interface allowing transformation (`map`, `scanLeft`, and so on) that is important, not the list-like nature.
-We don't want to actually store all the past inputs like we would in a list, for example.
-We can imagine our transformations as edges in a directed acyclic graph.
-User input flows into the graph and `Images` flow out.
+We don't want to actually store all the past inputs in memory like we would in a list.
+We can make an analogy to an assembly line.
+The raw materials flowing onto the assembly line are the user input.
+Our transformations are stages of the assemblly line, turning input into output.
+Our assembly line can branch or merge as needed.
+The final destination of our assembly line is the screen and our final output should be `Images`.